“Music is the art which is most nigh to tears and memory.” -Oscar Wilde

 How are MEAMs experienced in everyday life?

 We are collecting data on the experience of MEAMs in people’s daily lives in order to gain a better understanding of the prevalence and features of everyday instances of MEAMs.
-We will also investigate how the features of everyday MEAMs vary according to age and music listening frequency.
+We will also investigate how the features of everyday MEAMs vary in different demographic groups.

 How do MEAMs compare to memories triggered by other cultural products?